elgw/sfft3/README.md

 # SFFT3

-This repo contains boiler plate code to lift an 1D FFT into 3D using straight forward code with no explicit vectorization or auto tuning.
-It is a proof-of-concept project which is not tested enough to be trusted yet.
+This repo contains boiler plate code (<400 SLOC) to lift an 1D FFT into 3D using straight forward code with no explicit vectorization or auto tuning.
+It should be considered proof-of-concept since it is neither properly tested nor used anywhere else at the moment.
 That said, it should be simple to swap the 1D transformation routines with those from another library.

 SFFT3 uses the 1D FFT routines from [fftw3](https://www.fftw.org/) to
-build an 3D FFT using semi in-place transpositions.
-For that purpose it use a per-thread workspace buffer, each the size of the largest plane.
-That is more than FFTW3 what uses, hence timings are not directly comparable/fair.
+build a semi-inplace 3D FFT.
+For that purpose per-thread workspace buffers are used which, at most the size of the largest plane each.
+The 3D routines in FFTW3 use less memory, hence timings are not directly comparable/fair.

-It was a fun exercise to write this and I learned a lot :) Including:
+It was a fun exercise to write this and I learned a lot Including:

-- It is not trivial at all to write fast code for in-place transpositions (slow code safely tucked away in another repository).
+1. It is not trivial at all to write fast code for in-place transpositions (slow code safely tucked away in another repository).

-- Even out of place transpositions are hard to make fast.
-And it turned out that it was never a good idea to transpose the full data set, not even a full plane at a time.
-Eventually the solution that I took was to transpose the data planes in chunks, processes them and then store back the results.
+2. Even out of place transpositions are hard to make fast.

+Eventually it turned out that it wasn't a good idea to transpose the full data set, not even a full plane at a time.
+Current code transposes the data planes in chunks, processes them and then store back the results.

 ## Results

-Below are some results (average execution for pairs of forward and reverse transforms, time given in seconds) comparing the specialized 3D FFT routines in FFTW3 to SFFT3.
-An 8-core AMD Ryzen 3700X machine with Ubuntu 24.04.2 with gcc 13.3 was used.
-FFTW3-I.E. denotes FFTW3 in-place with `FFTW_ESTIMATE`, FFTW3-I.M. denotes FFTW3 in-place with `FFTW_MEASURE`.
+The table below shows average execution times, in seconds, for pairs of forward and reverse transforms, thus comparing the specialized 3D FFT routines in FFTW3 to SFFT3.
+An 8-core AMD Ryzen 3700X machine with Ubuntu 24.04.2 and gcc 13.3 was used (it can be built with clang as well). **FFTW3-I.E.** denotes FFTW3 in-place with `FFTW_ESTIMATE`, **FFTW3-I.M.** denotes FFTW3 in-place with `FFTW_MEASURE`, which is the default setting.
+Data padding and FFTW planning times are not included.
 In all cases 8 threads were used.

 | Size           | FFTW3-I.E. | FFTW3-I.M.    | SFFT3         |
 |----------------|------------|---------------|---------------|